porech/roborock-oucher/README.md

 If you're installing for the first time, the first command will return an error.
 That's normal, don't worry about it.

 Done!
 Just start a clean and wait for the first bump ;)

+## How can I build the executable by myself?
+Just clone the repo, go into the `src` directory and run `./build.sh`.
+It will create the `oucher` file in the base project directory.

+## It isn't working anymore on the latest firmware
+Please ensure you're using the latest binary available on the repository, and that you've set LOG_LEVEL to 8 in the `/opt/rockrobo/rrlog/rrlog.conf` file.

 ## Can I customize the phrases?
 Sure!
 Just customize the `oucher.yml` file and copy it to the Roborock, in the `/mnt/data/oucher` folder (you'll need to create it).
 From a shell: